 The Message Pool (mpool) is the component of lotus that handles pending messages for inclusion in the chain.

 Messages are added to the mpool either directly for locally published messages or through pubsub propagation.
-Whenever a miner is ready to create a block for a tipset, it invokes the mpool selection algorithm which selects an appropriate set of messages such that it optimizes miner reward and chain capacity.
+Whenever a storage provider is ready to create a block for a tipset, it invokes the mpool selection algorithm which selects an appropriate set of messages such that it optimizes storage provider reward and chain capacity.

 The different caps and fees for messages are explained below, along with instructions on how to inspect and interact with the message pool.

-When mining a new block, miners must select a set of messages for inclusion in a way that maximizes the reward.
-Given how message distribution works, using pubsub, and that miners do not communicate their tickets to each other, it is not possible to fully determine if a different miner will also include the message on a different block in the new tipset, and perhaps get the reward instead if their block executes first.
+When mining a new block, storage providers must select a set of messages for inclusion in a way that maximizes the reward.
+Given how message distribution works, using pubsub, and that storage provider do not communicate their tickets to each other, it is not possible to fully determine if a different storage provider will also include the message on a different block in the new tipset, and perhaps get the reward instead if their block executes first.
 The problem is NP-hard (an instance of knapsack packing) so, at best, an approximation can be made to the optimal selection in a reasonable amount of time.

 If the ticket quality is sufficiently high, then a greedy selection algorithm is used instead that simply picks dependent chains of maximum reward.
 Note that pending message chains from priority addresses are always selected, regardless of their profitability.